jfq3/RDP---Tutorials/install_rdptools.md

     sudo chmod 755 uchime4.2.40_i86linux32

 You may then edit the name of the file to make it shorter if you want.

+**Patched HMMER 3.0**

+Installation of a patched version of **HMMER** version 3.0 is necessary only if you intend to add capability for genes not already in the Xander installation yourself.
+If you are not comfortable doing so, skip this installation and get help from the RDP staff.

+Download **HMMER 3.0** from hmmer.org/download.html.
+It is the form of a compressed  file named hmmer-3.0.tar.gz.

+Place the compressed file in the directory /usr/.

+    sudo mv ~/Downloads/hmmer-3.0.tar.gz /usr/

+Extract the file:

+    cd /usr
+    tar xzf hmmer-3.0.tar.gz

+This will create a directory named hmmer-3.0.
+Rename the directory hmmer-3.0_xanderpatch.

+    sudo mv hmmer-3.0 hmmer-3.0_xanderpatch

+Apply the patch:

+    sudo patch /usr/hmmer-3.0_xanderpatch/src/p7_prior.c < /usr/RDPTools/Xander_assembler/bin/hmmer-3.0_Xander_patch.txt

+Install the patched version following the instructions in the INSTALL file.
+You will likely need to use sudo.

+    cd /usr/hmmer-3.0_xanderpatch
+    sudo ./configure
+    sudo make
+    sudo make install

+The patched 3.0 version will be installed in */usr/local/bin/*.
+If you followed the instructions above, the original 3.1 version is in /usr/bin/.
+This is important to remember when using **HMMER** because commands for the two versions have the same names.
+The directories must be specified.